How can one build wealth as a Canadian?

-Be it a simple or a grandiose, weddings require funding which in itself should form part of a single person’s short term wealth building plans because any goal should have the necessary funding set aside.
+Be it simple or grandiose, weddings require funding which in itself should form part of a single person’s short term wealth building plans because any goal should have the necessary funding set aside.

 Build Wealth for Retirement

-True wealth building is the long term compounded accumulation of your assets over time and very few people achieve this in their lifetime.
+True wealth building is the long-term compounded accumulation of your assets over time and very few people achieve this in their lifetime.

-The traditional education system is partly to blame but as well as the society in which we live in as a whole due to the fact that people are programmed to spend.
+The traditional education system is partly to blame but as well as the society in which we live as a whole due to the fact that people are programmed to spend.

 Long term wealth building, if you don’t have such a strong financial discipline, can be a very hard feat because most people would have already spent their money before it ever lands their bank accounts, through credit cards, of course!